 DEPARTMENT OF FLORIDA

-Preamble was read by 1st Vice Sheila Haywood, Aims and Purposes read by 2nd Vice Sherry Marecek, Code of Ethics read by 3rd Vice Meltonia Presley and Definition of Americanism read by Americanism Officer Cathy Carroll.
+Pres.
+Powers thanked everyone for all their support the last 2 years.
+She also thanked the Gaveliers for her wonderful reception last night.
+She asked Sgt.
+At Arms Claudia Thompson for posting of colors and the Pledge of Allegiance.
+Invocation was given by Chaplain Jerri Devoll.
+Preamble was read by 1st Vice Sheila Haywood, Aims & Purposes read by 2nd Vice Sherry Marecek, Code of Ethics read by 3rd Vice Meltonia Presley and Definition of Americanism by Americanism Officer Cathy Carroll.

 Roll call was given by Doe Seals, Recording Secretary.

 Pres.
 Powers asked for approval of the agenda.
 1st V.P.
 Sheila Haywood moved for approval of the agenda.
 2nd by 2nd V.P.
 Sherry Marecek.
 Motion carried.